 Magicians have been using books as props for magic tricks dating as far back as the 1400s.
 A version of a book test was created by well-known publisher Girolamo Scotto for the Emperor of Austria in 1572.
-Although this book test no longer exists, it was well known and a talk of the town at the time.
+Although this book test no longer exists, it was well known and the talk of the town at the time.

 Italian magician Vanni Bossi created “The Labyrinth” book test in 1607, which still survives today.
 It had been reproduced in English in 1610 and spurred many variations for hundreds of years afterward.

 Popular modern-day book tests include Double Coincidence by magician Devin Knight, the Houdini Book Test, not actually by Houdini but by Black’s Magic Group, and the “Taylor Made Book Test” by magician David Taylor.